 An advisor may have custody of assets if they have SLOAs to third parties, thereby requiring the advisor to disclose that they have custody of client funds.
-However, an advisor may not be subject to the independent surprise examination requirement of the Custody Rule as long as they meet the seven (7) conditions below:
+However, an advisor may not subject to the independent surprise examination requirement of the Custody Rule as long as they meet the seven (7) conditions below:

-- 1. The client provides an instruction to the custodian, in writing, that includes the client's signature, the thirdparty's name, and either the third party's address or the third party's account number at a custodian to which the transfer should be directed. - 2.
-The client authorizes the advisor, in writing, either on the custodian's form or separately, to direct transfers to the third party either on a specified schedule or from time to time. - 3.
-The client's custodian performs appropriate verification of the instruction, such as a signature review or other method to verify the client's authorization, and provides a transfer of funds notice to the client promptly after each transfer. - 4.
+- 1. The client provides an instruction to the custodian, in writing, that includes the client's signature, the third-party's name, and either the third party's address or the third party's account number at a custodian to which the transfer should be directed. - 2.
+The client authorizes the advisor, in writing, either on the custodian's form or separately, to direct transfers to the third party either on a specified schedule or from time to time. - The client's custodian performs appropriate verification of the instruction, such as a signature review or other method to verify the client's authorization, and provides a transfer of funds notice to the client promptly after each transfer. - 4.
 The client has the ability to terminate or change the instruction to their chosen custodian. - 5.
 The advisor has no authority or ability to designate or change the identity of the third-party, the address, or any other information about the third party contained in the client's instruction. - 6.
 The client's custodian sends the client, in writing, an initial notice confirming the instruction and an annual notice confirming the instruction. - 7.
 The advisor maintains records showing that the third party is not a related party to the advisor or located at the same address as the advisor.

 PLEASE NOTE: SLOAs to third parties are maintained at the Custodian and meet the criteria set forth above.
-The CCO conducts a periodic review of the SLOAs and the Custodian's policies.
+The CCO conducts an annual review of the SLOAs and the Custodian's policies.
+The Advisor, annually, will confirm that any third party in receipt of SLOAs is not the advisor or located at the same address as the advisor.